BrainBlend-AI/atomic-agents/README.md

 ## API Documentation
 API documentation can be found [here](https://brainblend-ai.github.io/atomic-agents/).

+## Atomic Forge

+Atomic Forge is a collection of tools that can be used with Atomic Agents to extend its functionality.
+Current tools include:

+- Calculator
+- SearxNG Search
+- YouTube Transcript Scraper

+For more information on using and creating tools, see the [Atomic Forge README](/atomic-forge/README.md).

 ## Contributing

 We welcome contributions!
-Please see the [Developer Guide](/guides/DEV_GUIDE.md) for more information on how to contribute to Atomic Agents.
+Please see the [Developer Guide](/guides/DEV_GUIDE.md) for detailed information on how to contribute to Atomic Agents.
+Here are some quick steps:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Make your changes
+4. Run tests (`pytest --cov atomic_agents`)
+5. Format your code (`black atomic_agents atomic_assembler`)
+6. Lint your code (`flake8 atomic_agents atomic_assembler`)
+7. Commit your changes (`git commit -m 'Add some feature'`)
+8. Push to the branch (`git push origin feature-branch`)
+9. Open a pull request

+For full development setup and guidelines, please refer to the [Developer Guide](/guides/DEV_GUIDE.md).

 ## License
 This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.